Audit File Reconstruction Checklist

 Step 9: Organize All Materials with a Cover Sheet

 Create a cover sheet or index listing every document you are submitting, the date range it covers, and which deduction or income item it supports.
-Organize materials chronologically using accounting software exports or cloud storage files when available, and label them clearly.
+Organize materials chronologically using accounting software exports or, when available, cloud storage files, and label them clearly.

 Step 10: Submit Within the Specified Deadline